Marsabit National Park & Reserve

-The Marsabit National park lies in northern Kenya, about 560km north of Nairobi in Marsabit district.
+The Marsabit National Park & Reserve lies in northern Kenya, about 560km north of Nairobi in Marsabit district.
 The park comprises of densely forested mountain and three crater lakes that are the only permanent surface of water in the region and that provide habitat for a variety of birdlife.
 Major wildlife attractions include the African elephant, the endangered Grevy’s zebra, lion, leopard, buffalo, bushbuck, large herds of greater and lesser kudus, common zebra, grant’s gazelles and many other small antelopes.
 The park is famous for its elephant named Ahmed that was provided with 24hr security surveillance by presidential decree in the 70’s, to demonstrate Kenya’s commitment to wildlife conservation.

 Distance: 560 km north of Nairobi.263 km north of Isiolo.